ArabellaTech/Dockerfile-py27-zsh-local/README.md

-# Dockerfile-py27-zsh-local
+# py27-zsh-local
-Dockerfile: Python 2.7 with ZSH for local development
+Python 27 with ZSH for local development

+This is arabella standard image for working with py3.6 on local developer machines.

+Contents:

+* Python3.6
+* mysql-client
+* memcached
+* virtualenv
+* oh-my-zsh